shakacode/react_on_rails/docs/guides/react-server-rendering.md

 During the Rails rendering of HTML per a browser request, the Rails server will execute some JavaScript to create a string of HTML used for React server rendering.
 This resulting HTML is placed with in your Rails view's output.

-The default JavaScript interpretter is [ExecJS](https://github.com/rails/execjs).
-If you want to maximize the perfomance of your server rendering, then you want to use React on Rails Pro which uses NodeJS to do the server rendering.
+The default JavaScript interpreter is [ExecJS](https://github.com/rails/execjs).
+If you want to maximize the performance of your server rendering, then you want to use React on Rails Pro which uses NodeJS to do the server rendering.
 See the [docs for React on Rails Pro](https://github.com/shakacode/react_on_rails/wiki).

 See [this note](https://www.shakacode.com/react-on-rails/docs/guides/client-vs-server-rendering/).